 Are you looking for a simpler corporate file sharing solution?
 Would you like to enhance productivity with a secure file sharing service that provides a remote user experience that is just as easy as access on-premises?
-What if you could provide remote access via locally mapped drives that point to network shares without having to deal with the normal headaches of a VPN?
+What if you could provide remote file server access via locally mapped drives that point to network shares without having to deal with the normal headaches of a VPN?
 CentreStack can solve all these problems with secure file sharing for business that provides the option to keep data on existing Windows File Servers and the corporate file shares they publish.

 But why bother?
 Why not just use the "free" services from Dropbox, or if you're looking for secure file sharing for business, perhaps choose something like SharePoint Online or OneDrive?
 And what about the traditional option of creating a virtual private network (VPN) for file sharing since this is usually considered the safest approach?

 VPNs are fine when they're working but connection issues are common and difficult to troubleshoot with regular complaints about things like: